 Any road that is not state controlled is managed by the local council in that area.
 Brisbane City council may be contacted 24 hours a day, 7 days a week for urgent issues on (07) 3403 8888.

-Contact details for other local councils in Queensland can be found here.
+Contact details for other local councils in Queensland can be found on the Department of Local Governments' site.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.